manoja328/tallyqacode/README.md

-# tallyqacode
-Code for tallyqa published in AAAI 2018
+Code for TallyQA  dataset published in AAAI 2018

 The main paper uses the `RN_BG_OG_embd` model with the reported hyper-parameters in this repo.